aazaff/quantitativeFossils.R/README.md

 ##### subsampleEvenness( )
 ````
 # A function that subsamples richness based on evenness.
+Often referred to as "Shareholder Quorum Subsampling".
-Written by Steven M. Holland.
+# An optimized version of code written John Alroy, by Steven M. Holland.

 # Parameter Abundance is a vector of abundances.
 # Parameter Quota is a value between 0 and 1, the default is set to 0.9.